Uniswap/docs/SDK_versioned_docs/version-3.0.0/guides/04-fetching-prices.md

   }
 ```

 `token0Price` returns a new `Price` as the ratio of token1 over token0.
-Note that a `Price` is constructed by :
+Note that a `Price` is constructed by:

 ```typescript
 constructor(